grisha/grisha.github.com/source/_posts/2013-10-25-mod-python-the-long-story.markdown

 fast this is!
 They were delighted.

-Little did they know, the app had been running in Python for months, and the reason for speed had little to do with the language itself.
+Little did they know, the app had been running in Python for months, and the reason for the speed up had little to do with the language itself.
 It was all because I was able to embed the interpreter within the web server.
 Then I thought that to make it all complete I would make my little tool open source and put it on my website free for everyone to use.
 I called it [NSAPy](http://www.ispol.com/home/grisha/nsapy/) as a combination of the Netscape Server API and Python.

 But I didn’t stop there, and soon I was able to replicate this on an Apache web server, which was taking the Internet by storm back